MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

 used to create CoreWebView2Environment.
 If not set, no custom storage partition will be created and all data will be treated as unpartitioned and stored in the global default location for the profile.
+The custom storage partition APIs will remain experiemental when related browser features are still experimental.

 # Examples